MisuStefanLeonard/proiectPOO-facultate/README.md

 ---------------------------------------------------------------

-# FEW THINGS ABOUT ME : --- My name is Misu Stefan and I'm currently first year , now passed the second year at University of Bucharest , Computers And Technology of Information

- --> # PROJECT NAME: BOOKING HOTEL SYSTEM
+ --> ## PROJECT NAME: BOOKING HOTEL SYSTEM

- --> Personal project I have been working on.Something simple , not very complicated.
+ --> ## Personal project I have been working on.Something simple , not very complicated.
      Made in object-oriented C++ programming.

- --> Few things about the project:
+ --> ## Few things about the project:

      >>>>>> things to ADD ( maybe in future) ----> To disconnect yourself from the account on 									timespan of 30 minutes
 					     ----> Hotel recensions